by Mitch Silverstein

 So far, Surfrider volunteers have collected 543 surveys at our Oceanside Pier beach cleanups and during the Supergirl Pro surf contest in late July.
 The results speak for themselves!

 Results from 543 Surveys

 The survey reveals that beachgoers are both aware & concerned about plastic pollution in the ocean.
-At least in coastal communities, this critical issue has been embraced into the mainstream.
+At least in coastal communities, this critical issue is finally being accepted into the collective consciousness.
 This is largely thanks to 10+ years of education, outreach and advocacy by Surfrider Foundation & other environmental organizations who’ve led the charge.

 Meanwhile, a solid 60% of respondents favor a ban on single-use plastics.
 Most polls would consider a 60% majority a slam dunk.
 However, the lower number illustrates how much work remains to cut through the mainstream, industry-sponsored notion that “education,” “proper disposal” and “recycling” are sufficient to address the global plastic pollution crisis.

 What we need is ACTION, and it starts in our own backyard.
 Surfrider Foundation San Diego County is 100% committed to achieving real policy victories that reduce single-use plastics at the source, before they reach our ocean, waves and beaches.